HOUSE FLIPPING AND 1031 EXCHANGES DO NOT ALWAYS MIX

 - The purpose for which the property was held at the time of sale.

 This isn’t to say that the property cannot eventually qualify for 1031 treatment.
 One option would be to convert it to a rental for a period of time.
 Some tax professionals would recommend renting it out for at least two years before exchanging into a new property.
-Additionally, the taxpayer could request a Private Letter Ruling from the IRS for their specific circumstances.
+Tune in next month as we take a closer look at the holding period requirements!

 Stay up to date on the 1031 exchange industry, sign up for updates here.